abeldekat/lazyflex.nvim/README.md

   -- either enable or disable matching plugins: enable_on_match = true,
-  -- the property of the plugin to set: target_property = "cond", -- or: "enable"
+  -- the property of the plugin to set: target_property = "cond", -- or: "enabled"
 }
 ```